Batavia (1628 ship): Wreck

-TreasureBatavia carried a considerable amount of treasure.
+Bullion and jewels

+Batavia carried a considerable amount of silver coins, manufactured silver items and jewels.
+The manufactured silverware were trade goods that Pelsaert had specifically requested to use in improving the VOC's trading capability – he had found that these were sought after by the "great men" he had dealt with in Agra.
+Though Pelsaert's divers recovered some of the silverware in his salvage operations, a large quantity still remained to be recovered in the archaeolocial investigation.
+As well as more usual tableware, the silver finds included parts of bedsteads.

 Each ship in the Batavia class carried an estimated 250,000 guilders in twelve wooden chests, each containing about 8,000 silver coins.
 This money was intended for the purchase of spices and other commodities in Java.
 The bulk of these coins were silver rijksdaalder produced by the individual Dutch states, with the remainder being mostly made up of similar coins produced by German cities such as Hamburg.